isomerpages/imh-predict/index.md

       title: You're invited!
       button: JOIN US
       key_highlights:
-        - title: Study overview
+        - title: What Can You Expect
-          description: Learn about the study schedule
+          description: Find out what you'll be doing
           url: /join-us
         - title: Contact Us
           description: Reach out to our researchers